welteki/docs.actuated.dev/docs/troubleshooting.md

 Enterprise customers may also have an upgraded SLA for support tickets via email and access to a private Slack channel.

+### Change your credit card

+Sometimes credit card limits or virtual cards are used on a subscription.
+To change the credit card used for your subscription, click here: [My Orders](https://app.lemonsqueezy.com/my-orders).

+### Upgrade your plan

+If you'd like to upgrade your plan for more concurrent builds, a higher level of support or anything else, please contact us via email or Slack with the new plan name or size.
+The amount will be applied Pro-rata when upgrading.

 ## The Actuated Dashboard

 The first port of call should be the [Actuated Dashboard](https://dashboard.actuated.dev) where you can check the status of your agents and see the current queue of jobs.